Sayed24/Sayed24/README.md

 - 👋 Hi, I’m @Sayed24
 - 👀 I’m interested in React (Work as a React JS developer)
-- 🌱 I’m currently looking for job ...
-Open to work
+- 🌱 Open to work
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 You can Reach me at (9163465380 or SadatSayed92@gmail.com)

 <!---